 We uncover, report on and share documents obtained through public records laws and from whistleblowers, and collaborate with public health academics and journalists around the world.
 Our investigations into the pesticide and ultra-processed food industries have been reported on worldwide, leading to four New York Times articles; more than a dozen articles in the BMJ, one of the world’s leading medical journals; and 16 co-authored peer-reviewed public health journal articles.
 Our team has also reported extensively on the origins of Covid-19 and high-risk virological research.

-We were recognized in a Lancet Global Health report that named U.S. Right to Know as an example of public health investigative work that challenges the corporate playbook, alongside Transparency International and Open Secrets.
+A Lancet Global Health report named U.S. Right to Know as an example of public health investigative work that challenges the corporate playbook, alongside Transparency International and Open Secrets.

 Because of the work we do, powerful entities have tried to attack us and undermine our credibility.
 We invite you to read more about this problem and our work: